IS YOUR AC DRAIN LINE CLOGGED? HERE’S WHAT TO DO

 - Find your AC drain line.
 Most AC drain lines are located outside, near the condenser unit.

 - Push the stiff, thin brush into the end of the drain line.
-This might clear any clogs located near the end of the drain line.
-In most cases, the AC drain line clog will occur farther down and you’ll need to do a little more work.
+This brush can help you clear any clogs located near the end of the drain line.
+In most cases, the AC drain line clog will occur farther down, and you’ll need to do a little more work.

 - Attach the end of your wet/dry vacuum to the end of the AC drain line.
 Seal it securely using duct tape.
 Turn the vacuum on to suck out any debris and hopefully clear your clog.